poise/rubocop-chef/README.md

 * ~~FC003 Check whether you are running with chef server before using server-specific features~~ Deprecated because solo supports search
 * FC004 Use a service resource to start and stop services
 * FC005 Avoid repetition of resource declarations
-* FC006 Mode should be quoted or fully specified when setting file permissions
+* ~~FC006 Mode should be quoted or fully specified when setting file permissions~~ Chef/FileMode
 * FC007 Ensure recipe dependencies are reflected in cookbook metadata
 * FC008 Generated cookbook metadata needs updating
 * FC009 Resource attribute not recognised